Magical Destinations to Chase the Northern Lights in Pure Michigan

 3. Remote spots on Lake Superior – Upper Peninsula

 As photographer Shawn Malone shares in her secrets for viewing the northern lights, Michigan has many positive factors when it comes to viewing the northern lights, the most important being:

 - Relatively low light pollution

 The Upper Peninsula is blessed with hundreds of miles of shoreline along the south shore of Lake Superior, which provides some of the best northern lights viewing in the lower 48 due to the very dark night skies.
 When looking north over Lake Superior, one can see right down to the horizon and take in a 180-degree unobstructed view of the night sky.
 Having a dark night sky with little light pollution is necessary when looking for the northern lights, as the light of the aurora is equal to the brightness of starlight.

 Inspired to begin your Aurora hunting?
 You’re in luck!
 March is one of the best months to see the northern lights because of its long, dark nights.
-There are even rumors that the beginning of spring brings greater solar activity as temperature begins to warm.
+There are even rumors that the beginning of spring brings greater solar activity as temperatures begin to warm.